moeadham/BookPlayer-wiki/Developer-Guide.md

 - `BP_PROVISIONING_MAIN` → The provisioning profile that used the first App ID we created
 - `BP_PROVISIONING_WIDGET` → The provisioning profile that used the App ID with the suffix `.BookPlayerWidget`
 - `BP_PROVISIONING_WATCH` → The provisioning profile that used the App ID with the suffix `.watchkitapp`
-- `BP_PROVISIONING_WATCH_EXTENSION` → The provisioning profile that used the App ID with the suffix `.watchkitapp.watchkitextension`
+- `BP_PROVISIONING_WATCH_WIDGETS` → The provisioning profile that used the App ID with the suffix `.watchkitapp.widgets`
 - `BP_PROVISIONING_INTENTS` → The provisioning profile that used the App ID with the wildcard
 - `BP_PROVISIONING_WIDGET_UI` → The provisioning profile that used the App ID with the suffix `.BookPlayerWidgetUI`
+- `BP_PROVISIONING_SHARE_EXTENSION` → The provisioning profile that used the App ID with the suffix `.BookPlayerShareExtension`

 You should be able to run the project now in your device 💪 (if you find any problems, please feel free to open a ticket, or contact us via Discord)